MicrosoftDocs/learn/learn-pr/azure/intro-to-bot-service-bot-framework-composer/includes/3-how-azure-bot-service-works.md

 ### Include external flows with skills and other bots

 You can create more complex conversation flows by importing Composer skills, NuGet packages, and even other Azure Bot Service bots into your bot.
 You can create a nested series of bots to create a more modular and reusable set of bot functionality.
 You can combine these smaller, modular components in multiple combinations to provide a set of capabilities for different parent bots.
+For example, you might have a bot that handles conversation flow around managing calendar entries, with inputs and responses such as, "when's my next meeting?" or "Do you need a meeting room?"
+By packaging the bot as a skill, you can easily integrate the skill (and the associated calendar conversation-handling capability) into any other bot you create.

 ### Use cards, images, and buttons to enhance conversation